adamsolomou/TestU01/group.md

 ### How much of an improvment would you expect?

 In theory, at most a 50% speed up, since from current results, DoMultinom takes up half the time with 36 cores, and if the other tasks can be executed in zero time, ideally the total execution time can be halved.
-Howver, a 25% speedup is expected due to overheads.
+However, a 25% speedup is expected due to overheads.

 Further Change : Implement a "proper" pipeline parallelism, potentially implementing it on a GPU
 ----------------------------------------